Images by Hannah Duffy Photography.

 - I’m an independent Wedding Planner and have been organising weddings throughout the UK since 2012.

-- I’m one half of Coco & Kat – Creative Direction for Wedding Venues & Beyond.
+- I’m one half of Coco & Kat – A Creative House for the Wedding Industry.

 - I’m the Resident Wedding Planner for Coco Wedding Venues.